gleber/erlfu/README.md

 - add on_success/1 and on_failure/1
 - add wrappers that pass params to other futures for sharding and authentication
 - add complex composition to
-  - wait for all
+  - DONE wait for all
-  - wait for one
+  - DONE wait for any
   - wait for specific, but gather other values

 ## Compositions ##